Tuition Remission and Grant Plans (For Qualified Children)

 Students receiving outside awards or grants must report these amounts to the Human Resources and Risk Management Office.
 These outside awards may be used to cover the cost of

 Eligibility for these benefits is as follows:

-For employees hired after August 1, 1998, dependent children must be either naturally born or legally adopted children in order to qualify for tuition benefits under either Plan.
+- For employees hired after August 1, 1998, dependent children must be either naturally born or legally adopted children in order to qualify for tuition benefits under this plan

 Staff.
 The parent must be a regular full-time employee and must have completed two years of full-time service at Gettysburg College.